OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level qualify for admission to this program.

 Mature students - See Admission Procedures

-Business Administration - Marketing is the three year program that enables students to learn about key management skills and the promotion of products, companies and businesses.
-Marketing is a very dynamic field and graduates will gain a clear understanding of consumer behavior, sales promotional tactics and the extremely important field of logistics.
-The three year marketing program prepares students for various types of management positions.
-This program will appeal to students who are strategic and creative thinkers with strong analytical skills and have a comfortable level as a team leader since there is an emphasis on marketing management.
+Much of a business or organization’s success is due to marketing strategies.
+Marketing is an ever-changing and diverse field with a wide array of career opportunities.
+The Business Administration – Marketing program enables students to learn about key management skills and the promotion of products, companies and businesses.
+Students will gain a clear understanding of consumer behaviour, market research, sales promotional tactics and the extremely important field of logistics.
+This three-year marketing program prepares students for various types of management positions.
+If you are a strategic and creative thinker with fresh, forward-thinking ideas, strong analytical skills and are comfortable as a team leader, this program and field may be just right for you!

 - Marketing research projects in the local community allow for hands-on practical and experiential learning.